GOAT: A Training Framework for Goal-Oriented Agent with Tools: Abstract

 \section{Abstract}

-Large language models (LLMs) have recently been extended beyond traditional text generation to serve as interactive agents capable of using external tools based on user intent.
-However, current LLM agents still show limited ability to handle \textit{goal-oriented} queries, which require decomposing a high-level objective into multiple interdependent API calls with correct planning and execution.
-Current approaches mainly rely on zero-shot evaluation due to the absence of training data.
-While proprietary closed-source models such as GPT-4 demonstrate strong reasoning abilities, smaller open-source models struggle to perform complex tool use effectively.
-Thus, we propose a novel training framework \textbf{GOAT}, which enables fine-tuning of LLM agents in a human annotation-free setting.
-GOAT automatically constructs synthetic datasets of goal-oriented API execution tasks directly from given API documents, equipping models with the ability to reason over interdependent calls and generate coherent responses.
+Large language models (LLMs) have evolved from pure text generators into interactive agents capable of invoking external tools.
+However, LLM agents still struggle with \textit{goal-oriented} queries, which require decomposing high-level objectives into sequences of interdependent API calls with accurate planning and execution.
+Current approaches rely on zero-shot evaluation due to the absence of training data; while proprietary models such as GPT-4 exhibit strong reasoning capabilities, smaller open-source models remain ineffective at complex tool use.
+To address this limitation, we propose a novel training framework \textbf{GOAT}, that enables fine-tuning LLM agents without human annotation.
+GOAT automatically synthesizes goal-oriented API execution data from API documents using a novel \textbf{call-first} generation paradigm, that constructs training data based on executed API call sequences.
 Through extensive experiments, we show that GOAT-trained agents achieve state-of-the-art performance across multiple existing goal-oriented benchmarks.
 In addition, we introduce \textbf{GOATBench}, a new goal-oriented API execution benchmark, and demonstrate that agents trained with GOAT also excel in this setting.
 These results highlight GOAT as a practical path toward building robust open-source LLM agents capable of complex reasoning and tool use.
+Our dataset and code are available at: \url{https://github.com/KU-MIIL/GOAT}.